A whole-property reunion, on the lake.

 Ping-pong, foosball, Catan, Codenames, and three decks of cards.
 The room of last resort when it rains in October.

-Four paddleboards, two kayaks, a swim float thirty feet out.
+Two paddleboards, two kayaks, a swim float thirty feet out.
 Trout in the lake if you bring rods.

-Wood-fired, seats six, locked from the outside.
+Seats six, locked from the outside.
 Only the adults have the key — which has prevented exactly one toddler-related incident, but it was a memorable one.

 Half the family flies into YYJ.
 The other half catches the ferry to Swartz Bay.
 Both groups are at the lake by lunchtime, over the Malahat, past the Cowichan Bay turn-off.

-The shape most families settle into.
 Yours will look different.
 That's fine.

 Arrive in waves.
 The kids find the lake before they find the house.